-It does not seem to me a critical or an economic insight to observe that that one can detect differences between the world described in this paper ["Expectations and the Neutrality of Money"] and the United States, or that it utilizes 'questionable ad hoc assumptions', or that it leaves facts unexplained. ...
-Insofar as theoretical models of this type have an influence that is worth trying to counteract (as Tobin wishes to do), it must be because people perceive useful analogies between the patently artificial world of the model and the world we live in, and not because they are unable to distinguish between these two different worlds.
-If so, the successful criticism must go beyond an enumeration of the ways in which the model and reality differ to offer some perception of the nature of the analogies that are being drawn and some argument to the effect that these analogies are misleading (Lucas, 1981b, pp. 562-3).
+It does not seem to me a critical or an economic insight to observe that that one can detect differences between the world described in this paper ["Expectations and the Neutrality of Money"] and the United States, or that it utilizes 'questionable ad hoc assumptions', or that it leaves facts unexplained...Insofar as theoretical models of this type have an influence that is worth trying to counteract (as Tobin wishes to do), it must be because people perceive useful analogies between the patently artificial world of the model and the world we live in, and not because they are unable to distinguish between these two different worlds.
+If so, the successful criticism must go beyond an enumeration of the nature of the analogies that are being drawn and some argument to the effect that these analogies are misleading (Lucas, 1981b, pp. 562-3).